 Social media: a new paradigm for public opinion

-Are online recommendation algorithms polarising users’ views?
+Are online recommendation algorithms polarising users’ views ?

-Giordano De Marzo , Researcher in the Physics Department at Sapienza University
+with Giordano De Marzo , Researcher in the Physics Department at Sapienza University

 On January 24th, 2024 |